 “Pragmatic Sustainable Investing is the rational strategy for intelligent investors”

-Dr. Mirjam Staub-Bisang, CEO Independent Capital Group
+Dr. Mirjam Staub-Bisang, founder and former CEO of Independent Capital Group

 Climate change, pollution, scarcity of resources, population growth and ageing societies compounded by the rising economic activity of newly industrializing countries will challenge sustainable development – and impact investment performance.